 1. Module code: B19TVC12E

 2. Title: REGIONAL ECONOMICS

 3. Credit points: 3

 4. Start term: spring

-5. Module leader: NORBERT SZABÓ
+5. Module leader: ATTILA VARGA, DR/NORBERT SZABÓ

 6. Accredited by:

 7. Module restrictions:

 Pre-requisite Microeconomics

 Programme restrictions BSc in Tourism and Catering

+5

-Level restrictions 5
+Level restrictions J .

-Other restrictions or none
+Other restrictions or requirements none

-requirements

 The module aims to introduce the basic principles of regional economics by discussing the role of space in economics at a micro and at a macroeconomic level.
 The lecture will allow student to get deeper knowledge of the logic of economic decision making extended by localities.
 By completing group works and exercises the course will provide students better understanding of the economics processes going on in the local economy.

-9. Learning outcomes: On completion of this module, the successful student will be able to:

-compare the basic theories of regional economic development; critically evaluate the different approaches of theories on the role of space in economic development; identify the key factors the can contribute to local economic growth;

-5. argue in favour/against d ifferent local economic development approaches.
+- 1. compare the basic theories of regional economic development; - 2. critically evaluate the different approaches of theories on the role of space in economic development; - 3. identify the key factors the can contribute to local economic growth; - 4. apply fundamental tools and techniques in local economic analysis - 5. argue in favour/against different local economic development approaches.

-10. Syllabus:

-requirements.
-The main Location choice theory. ( Spatial competition.
-Mar External economies, age Land use, Land market, Rural and urban land us Location of urban places e I. - Theory of central places the role of demand, supply and factors of production)
+- Introduction to Regional economics.
+Schedule of the semester.
+Discussion of requirements.
+The main topics of the spatial economics. - Location choice theory.
+Objectives.
+Factors.
+Transportation cost. - Spatial competition.
+Market area.
+Hotelling model.
+Spatial price discrimination. - External economies, agglomeration, urbanization, why do cities exist? - Land use, Land market, Thunen model - Rural and urban land use I. - Location of urban places Theory of central places - Regional development (the role of demand, supply and factors of production) - Regional development policy

-11. Learning and teaching strateg ју:

 This course is taught mainly as a lecture.
 But after smaller sub-chapters the lecture is stopped with small teamwork assignments where students can demonstrate their ability to work in groups, to think critically and to create well-founded arguments in relevant topics.
 These assignments are later discussed together concluding the main conclusions.
 Apart from that students are questioned in form of online quizzes and they are also provided by further online content (videos, further readings) which helps them prepare for the final assessment and also motives them for further research in this field.

-12. Assessment scheme:

-Formative assessment schem ne

 Students are further required to participate in classes (group works, discussions, debates, etc.) which can grant them additional 10% of total points.
 In these works students have to work out solutions for different relevant problems, discuss issues and make judgements on different local policy approaches.
 Students will get continuous feedbacks on these group work assignments.
 (LOs 3, 4, 5, 6)

-Summative assessment sche me

-Midterm exam which contains (40%) in week 5 In the midterm exam students are required to demonstrate their skills and knowledge related to the theory of spatial economics and the most relevant methodological tools.
+1. Midterm exam which contains (40%) in week 5

+In the midterm exam students are required to demonstrate their skills and knowledge related to the theory of spatial economics and the most relevant methodological tools.
 (LOs 1, 2, 3 and 4)

-2. Final exam which contains (60%) in Exam period The structure of the final exam is exactly the same as the midterm exam.
-(LOs 1, 2, 3 and 4) Resit opportunity: In case students fail at the midterm or the final exam they are provided with one retake exam opportunity.
+2. Final exam which contains (60%) in Exam period

+The structure of the final exam is exactly the same as the midterm exam.
+(LOs 1, 2, 3 and 4)

+Resit opportunity: In case students fail at the midterm or the final exam they are provided with one retake exam opportunity.
 In case of the midterm exam this takes place two weeks after the midterm exam during class.
 In case of the final exam is possible during the exam period.

-Seen examination 0%

-Unseen examination 100%

-Coursework (no examination) 0%